-Thanks for trying to get to know me better.
+Hello again!
+Thank you for wanting to get to know me better. :)

 In my spare time, I make YouTube videos and wonky pottery.